adambard/learnxinyminutes-docs/haskell.html.markdown

   | otherwise = fib (x - 1) + fib (x - 2)

 -- Pattern matching is similar.
-Here we have given three different -- equations for fib.
+Here we have given three different -- equations that define fib.
 Haskell will automatically use the first -- equation whose left hand side pattern matches the value. fib 1 = 1 fib 2 = 2